What Is Federal Decree-Law No. 11/2024? A Plain-English Guide for UAE Businesses

 Who Must Comply?
 Phase 1 Criteria

-• Operations in designated high-impact sectors (energy, oil and gas, manufacturing, transport, waste management, construction, and heavy industry)
+- Operations in MOCCAE-designated high-impact sectors (energy, oil and gas, manufacturing, transport, waste management, construction, and heavy industry)

 Phase 2: The 2027 Expansion

 Phase 2, expected to take effect in 2027, will significantly expand the scope of mandatory reporting.
-The Ministry has indicated that Phase 2 will lower the revenue and employee thresholds to capture mid-sized businesses, expand the list of designated sectors, and potentially require Scope 3 emissions reporting.
+MOCCAE is expected to broaden the list of designated entities, introduce clearer size-based triggers, and potentially require Scope 3 emissions reporting for designated sectors.
 Companies that build reporting infrastructure early will find Phase 2 compliance far less disruptive.

 Penalties: What Happens If You Don't Comply?